 About the Forum

 The Forum offers a neutral, non-partisan and positive arena to discuss and learn first-hand the latest news, trends and opportunities linked to the resource sector in BC.
 There is no other gathering that provides this diversity of speakers, delegates, exhibitors and leaders under one roof to discuss issues and explore the challenges and unprecedented opportunities unfolding in the province.
-This year the Forum will introduce two new panels on International Trade, and Balancing Socio-Economic, Cultural and Environmental Values.
-View 2018 program
+This year the Forum introduced two new panels on International Trade, and Balancing Socio-Economic, Cultural and Environmental Values.
+View 2018 program.

 Attendance in 2018 reached over 900 delegates, making it one of the largest conferences in Northern BC each year.
 The 2018 Forum included a huge contingent of federal, provincial and local government leaders, as well as continuing strong interest, support and attendance by First Nation leaders, representatives from resource developers and service and supply sectors that are the foundation of our resource economy.

 Growing our economy and providing benefits to communities, while ensuring environmental protection measures are upheld is paramount to the success of natural resources projects in BC.
 Panels and keynote speakers will address many key issues facing BC’s natural resources including:

 - International Trade

 WELCOME TO OUR TRADITIONAL TERRITORY – “Ts’uhoont’l Whuzhadel”